 The majority of our graduate positions are located in Canberra.
 Further opportunities may exist to be deployed on a short term placement to one of our interstate or regional offices.

 Throughout the Graduate Program, graduates will have many development opportunities, including participation in:

-To be eligible to apply for the 2018 AEC Graduate Program applicants must, at the time of commencement:
+To be eligible to apply the 2019 AEC Graduate Program applicants must, at the time of commencement:

 Please note candidates applying for the IT stream must have a relevant degree.

 |General||Accounting, Arts, Commerce, Communications, Economics, Finance, Human Resources, International Development, International Relations, Legal, Political Science, Project Management, Public & Government Management, Social Science, Statistics or other disciplines.|

 |IT||Information Technology, IT infrastructure, Computer Science, Software Engineering, Network Engineering, IT Security, IT Project Management or a related field.|

 The AEC recognises the richness of Aboriginal and Torres Strait Islander cultures and the unique knowledge Aboriginal and Torres Strait Islander employees bring to our workplace.
 We actively seek to increase Indigenous representation in the Australian Public Service and encourage applications from Aboriginal and Torres Strait Islanders.

 As the AEC is responsible for providing the Australian people with an independent electoral service, it is essential that all our employees are – and are seen to be – politically neutral.

 The AEC has competitive employment conditions and pay as outlined in the AEC Enterprise Agreement 2016-19.